-The Group applies the short-term lease recognition exemption to leases of properties that have a lease term of 12 months or less from the commencement date and do not contain a purchase option.
+The Group applies the short-term lease recognition exemption to leases of staff quarters and a warehouse that have a lease term of 12 months or less from the commencement date and do not contain a purchase option.
 Lease payments on short-term leases are recognised as expense on a straight-line basis.